GregoireHebert/docusign-bundle/README.md

 At the moment it only does handle implicit authentication with embedded signature.
 Feel free to contribute :)

-This bundle is coupled with [FlySystem](https://flysystem.thephpleague.com) to handle the files.
+This bundle is coupled with [FlySystem](https://flysystem.thephpleague.com) and [FlySystem Bundle](https://github.com/thephpleague/flysystem-bundle) to handle the files.

 This bundle copy the same API/structure as the related bundle offers.
 I did a copy because of the 3.4 limitation.